 - a.
 Any student who distributes or possesses, with intent to distribute, any controlled substance as defined in MGL c.
-94C, including, but not limited to, marijuana, cocaine, or heroin, on school premises or at a school sponsored activity, may be expelled or have a long-term suspension imposed from the Worcester Public Schools by the school principal. - b.
+94C, including, but not limited to, marijuana, cocaine, or heroin, on school premises or at a school sponsored activity, may be expelled or have a long-term suspension imposed from the Worcester Public Schools by the school principal.
+This applies to drug paraphernalia such as scales, grinders, pipes, electronic smoking devices and any and all instruments used for drug products. - b.
 Any student who uses or possesses any controlled substance as defined in MGL c.
 94C, including, but not limited to, marijuana, cocaine or heroin, or is under the influence of such a substance on school premises or at a school sponsored activity may be subject to expulsion or a long-term suspension from school by the school principal. - c.
 Possession or use of alcohol on the premises of the Worcester Public Schools is forbidden.
-Any student who uses or possesses alcohol on school premises, or at a school sponsored activity, or is under the influence of alcohol

-- on school premises, or a school sponsored situation, may be expelled or have a long-term suspension imposed from the Worcester Public Schools. - d.
+Any student who uses or possesses alcohol on school premises, or at a school sponsored activity, or is under the influence of alcohol on school premises, or a school sponsored situation, may be expelled or have a long-term suspension imposed from the Worcester Public Schools. - d.
 This policy will be implemented subject to the due process provision of the Worcester Public Schools Discipline Code applicable to Regular and Special Education students.
-Any student charged with a violation of Rule 8 shall have the due process rights outlined in Due Process, Section III. - e.
+Any student charged with a violation of Rule 8 shall have the due process rights outlined in Due Process, Section III.

+e.
 Possession or use of drugs or controlled substances which are medically prescribed is not a violation of this policy.
 However, all prescribed medications will be administered to students by authorized personnel and will be kept in a secure location.